Claim: A ‘Dear Abby’ advice column was pulled because it included a letter taken from an episode of The Simpsons.

 (Despite Universal Press Syndicate’s having rescinded the column, a few newspapers chose to run it anyway.)

-In a column entitled "Wife meets perfect match after husband strikes out," Abby proffered advice to a woman who signed her letter "Stuck in a Love Triangle."
-Mrs. "Stuck" described herself as a 34-year-old woman with three children who had been married for
+In a column titled “Wife meets perfect match after husband strikes out,” Abby proffered advice to a woman who signed her letter “Stuck in a Love Triangle.”

 But “Stuck” decided to spite her selfish husband by keeping the ball and learning how to bowl, leading to her meeting Franco

 who was “kind, considerate and loving” — at the local lanes.
 One thing led to another, they fell in love, and Franco proposed, putting “Stuck” in a quandary: “I no longer love Gene.
 I want to divorce him and marry Franco.
 At the same time, I’m worried that Gene won’t be able to move on with his life.
 I also think our kids would be devastated.
 What should I do?”